Ornamental plant

-Ornamental plants or garden plants are plants that are primarily grown for their beauty but also for qualities such as scent or how they shape physical space.
+Ornamental plants or garden plants are plants that are primarily grown because of their appearance, but also for qualities such as scent or how they shape physical space.
 Many flowering plants and garden varieties tend to be specially bred cultivars that improve on the original species in qualities such as color, shape, scent, and long-lasting blooms.
 There are many examples of fine ornamental plants that can provide height, privacy, and beauty for any garden.
 These ornamental perennial plants have seeds that allow them to reproduce.
 One of the beauties of ornamental grasses is that they are very versatile and low maintenance.

-Almost any types of plant have ornamental varieties: trees, shrubs, climbers, grasses, succulents, aquatic plants, herbaceous perennials and annual plants.
+Almost all types of plants have ornamental varieties: trees, shrubs, climbers, grasses, succulents, aquatic plants, herbaceous perennials and annual plants.
 Non-botanical classifications include houseplants, bedding plants, hedges, plants for cut flowers and foliage plants.
 The cultivation of ornamental plants comes under floriculture and tree nurseries, which is a major branch of horticulture.

 Commonly, ornamental garden plants are grown for the display of aesthetic features including flowers, leaves, scent, overall foliage texture, fruit, stem and bark, and aesthetic form.
 In some cases, unusual features may be considered to be of interest, such as the prominent thorns of Rosa sericea and cacti.

 History

 The cultivation of ornamental plants in gardening began in ancient civilizations around 2000 BC.
-Ancient Egyptian tomb paintings of the 1500 BC show physical evidence of ornamental horticulture and landscape design.
+Ancient Egyptian tomb paintings of 1500 BC show physical evidence of ornamental horticulture and landscape design.
 The wealthy pharaohs of Amun had plenty of lands to grow all different kinds of ornamental plants.

 Cultivation

 Ornamental plants and trees are distinguished from utilitarian and crop plants, such as those used for agriculture and vegetable crops, and for forestry or as fruit trees.
 This does not preclude any particular type of plant being grown both for ornamental qualities in the garden, and for utilitarian purposes in other settings.
 Thus lavender is typically grown as an ornamental plant in gardens, but may also be grown as a crop plant for the production of lavender oil.

+Ornamental plants are frequently targeted by the Japanese beetle, a notorious insect pest known for its destructive feeding habits.
+With a voracious appetite, Japanese beetles pose a significant threat to various plant species, including ornamental flowers, fruit-bearing trees, and agricultural crops.
+Their indiscriminate feeding behavior can cause extensive damage to the foliage of ornamental plants, compromising their aesthetic appeal and overall health.
+This widespread recognition of the Japanese beetle's impact underscores the importance of effective pest management strategies to protect ornamental gardens and landscapes from infestation.